 2. Museum of the Future – Dubai, UAE

 Unlike more traditional museums, Museum of the Future focuses on the different possible futures and the scientific and technological advancement humans can achieve.
 Opened in February 2022, the museum has three distinct experiences: Journey to the Future where guests are transported to year 2071 where the moon could be a source of renewable energy or where a digital Amazon forest is possible.
-Future Heroes is a dedicated space for the children where they are encouraged to develop future-proof skills through collaboration and creativity and Tomorrow Today showcases recent innovations in technology that answer to environmental, cultural, societal issues and could transform the world.
-(Museum of the future)
+Future Heroes is a dedicated space for the children where they are encouraged to develop future-proof skills through collaboration and creativity and Tomorrow Today showcases recent innovations in technology that answer to environmental, cultural, and societal issues and could transform the world.
+(Museum of the future tickets)

 3. Museum of Broadway – New York, USA